Binscatter Regressions: Methods Overview and Implementation Details

 \subsubsection{Main implementation details}

-The command \texttt{binsreg} implements confidence intervals, and reports them as part of the final binned scatter plot.
-Specifically, the option \texttt{ci(p,s)} estimates confidence intervals with the corresponding choices of $p$ and $s$ selected, and plots them as vertical segments along the support of $x_i$.
-The implementation is done over a grid of evaluations points, which can be modified via the option \texttt{cingrid()}, and the desired level is set by the option \texttt{level()}.
-Notice that \texttt{dots(p,s)}, \texttt{lines(p,s)}, and \texttt{ci(p,s)} may all take different choices of $p$ and $s$, which allows for robust bias-correction implementation of the confidence intervals and permits incorporating different levels of smoothness restrictions.
+The four estimation commands \texttt{binsreg}, \texttt{binslogit}, \texttt{binsprobit}, and \texttt{binsqreg} implement confidence intervals, and report them as part of the final binned scatter plot.
+Specifically, the option \texttt{ci(p s)} estimates confidence intervals with the corresponding choices of $p$ and $s$ selected, and plots them as vertical segments along the support of $x_i$.
+If \texttt{ci(T)} is specified, \texttt{ci(1 1)} is used unless the degree $p$ or smoothness $s$ selection is requested via the option \texttt{pselect()} or \texttt{sselect()} as described before.
+The confidence interval option is muted by default, and needs to be set explicitly to appear in the resulting plot.
+The implementation is done over a grid of evaluation points, which can be modified via the option \texttt{cigrid()}, and the desired level is set by the option \texttt{level()}.
+Notice that \texttt{dots(p s)}, \texttt{lines(p s)}, and \texttt{ci(p s)} may all take different choices of $p$ and $s$, which allows for robust bias correction implementation of the confidence intervals and permits incorporating different levels of smoothness restrictions.

-Several other options are available for the command \texttt{binsreg}, including substantive hypothesis testing via the companion command \texttt{binsregtest}, as described in detail further below.
-See Section \ref{section:binsreg} for the full syntax of \texttt{binsreg}.

-\subsection{Confidence bands}
+\subsection{Confidence Bands}

-In many empirical applications of binscatter, the goal is to conduct inference about the entire function $\mu^{(v)}(\cdot)$, simultaneously, that is, uniformly over all $x$ on the support of $x_i$.
+In many empirical applications of binscatter, the goal is to conduct inference about the entire function $\vartheta_\bw^{(v)}(x)$, simultaneously, that is, uniformly over all $x$ values of the support of $x_i$.
 This goal is fundamentally different from pointwise inference.
-A leading example of uniform inference is reporting confidence bands for $\mu(x)$ and its derivatives, which are different from (pointwise) confidence intervals.
-The package \textsf{Binsreg} offers asymptotically valid constructions of both confidence intervals, as discussed above, and confidence bands, which can be implemented with the same choices of $(p,s)$ used to construct $\widehat{\mu}^{(v)}(x)$ or different ones.
+A leading example of uniform inference is reporting confidence bands for $\vartheta_\bw(x)$ and its derivatives, which are different from (pointwise) confidence intervals.
+The package \textsf{Binsreg} offers asymptotically valid constructions of both confidence intervals, as discussed above, and confidence bands, which can be implemented with the same choices of $(p,s)$ used to construct $\widehat{\vartheta}_\bw^{(v)}(x)$ or different ones.

-Following the theoretical work in CCFF, for a choice of $p$ and partition/binning of size $J$, the $(1-\alpha)\%$ confidence band for $\mu^{(v)}(\cdot)$ is:
+Following the theoretical work in CCFF, for a choice of $p$ and partition/binning of size $J$, the $(1-\alpha)\%$ confidence band for $\vartheta_\bw^{(v)}(x)$ is:

 where the quantile value $\cval$ is now approximated via simulations using